Skip to content

 α-Synuclein physiologically functions as a non-classical chaperone that enhances SNARE-complex assembly during synaptic vesicle exocytosis, but pathologically misfolds into a toxic conformer in PD and other synucleinopathies.
 Experimental evidence suggests that α-synuclein and LRRK2 are closely linked through the autophagy-lysosomal pathway.
 However, the mechanism of α-synuclein neurotoxicity, the relation of α-synuclein neurotoxicity to LRRK2 and autophagy, and their collaborative role in PD-related neurodegeneration remain unclear.
 Furthermore, non-DA neurons are affected in PD and other synucleinopathies.
 Based on these observations, Project 1 proposes two Aims to investigate the general mechanism of α-synuclein neurotoxicity in non-DA and DA neurons, and to determine the relation of the pathophysiological and normal physiological function of α-synuclein using mouse and human neurons.

-Project 2: Genetic interaction of LRRK2 and α-synuclein
+Project 2: Genetic Interaction of LRRK2 and α-synuclein

 Principal Investigator/Project Lead: Jie Shen, Brigham and Women’s Hospital